-The school's web page is located at http://www.meadowlane.org.
+The school's web page is located at https://whges.org/.
 Our website contains important information for our parents and community.
 The monthly calendar will be uploaded on the 1st day of each month to our school's website.
+You may also follow us on class dojo and Instagram at whges.